UPDATED 27 February 2019

 Share your thoughts

 We’re grateful for Rowan’s work in bringing this story to a wider readership.
 There’s been a lot of discussion on social media as a result (see this thread for example).
 We’re eager to continue to help put a human face on this issue, as it will help make the case for urgency.
 What are your thoughts and experiences along this path?
-If you have an experience to share, let us know below.
+If you have an experience to share, let us know.